cometchat-pro/android-chat-uikit/README.md

 <hr/>

-📝  &nbsp; Please refer to our [Developer Documentation](https://prodocs.cometchat.com/docs/android-quick-start) for more information on how to configure the CometChat Pro SDK and implement various features using the same.
+📝  &nbsp; Please refer to our [Developer Documentation](https://www.cometchat.com/docs/java-uikit-beta/overview) for more information on how to configure the Java Pluto UI Kit and implement various features using the same.

 <hr/>